 FIGURE 6.
 Results of Applied Imputation Accuracy Test

 MCAR, MAR, and MNAR missingness are separately induced in varying proportions of randomly selected columns in the Adult dataset, with up to 50% of values are set as missing.
-Lower RMSE and classification error values indicate better performance.
+Lower RMSE and classification error values indicate greater imputation accuracy.